7 Steps to Being Successful in Online Dating

 4. Making Decisions

-In addition to advertising yourself in your online dating profile, you also need to engage with the dating process by evaluating the profiles of other daters, in order to ascertain whom you like.
+In addition to advertising yourself in your online dating profile, you also need to engage with the dating process by evaluating the profiles of other daters, to ascertain whom you like.
 Finkel at al (2012), suggest limiting oneself to a manageable set of dating candidates, which avoids the choice overload issue described earlier.
 Furthermore, they recommend avoiding an assessment type mindset, and not being too reliant on selecting your potential dates on specific criteria.
 Instead, one should maybe try selecting the type of person with whom you can imagine having a good time.

 The romantic notion is that there is someone for everyone, an idea perpetuated further by dating sites offering to provide users with a match.
 However, the human race is not like some enormous jigsaw where everyone matches together.
 It’s really not that simple, with the truth being that for some people there may be very few or even no matches, while for others there may be many.